Diego-F-Pereira/R-Notes/Minitutorial_02.md

 ## 26           RSurvey     1        1          1 2014-01-09 08:09:38
 ## 27         subselect     1        1          1 2013-07-18 08:06:36
 ```

+With a few differences, results are pretty similar, so we can use any of them for reviewing the results.

 By inspecting the names of the packages returned there is one that calls my attention: **'tools'**.